PDE-based Group Equivariant Convolutional Neural Networks: Abstract

 Having all the desired symmetries included in the design obviates the need to include them by means of costly techniques such as data augmentation.
 We will discuss our PDE-based G-CNNs (PDE-G-CNNs) in a general homogeneous space setting while also going into the specifics of our primary case of interest: roto-translation equivariance.

 We solve the PDE of interest by a combination of linear group convolutions and non-linear morphological group convolutions with analytic kernel approximations that we underpin with formal theorems.
-Our kernel approximations allow for fast GPU-implementation of the PDE-solvers, we release our implementation with this article.
+Our kernel approximations allow for fast GPU-implementation of the PDE-solvers, we release our implementation with this article in the form of the LieTorch extension to PyTorch, available at \url{https://gitlab.com/bsmetsjr/lietorch}.
 Just like for linear convolution a morphological convolution is specified by a kernel that we train in our PDE-G-CNNs.
 In PDE-G-CNNs we do not use non-linearities such as max/min-pooling and ReLUs as they are already subsumed by morphological convolutions.

 We present a set of experiments to demonstrate the strength of the proposed PDE-G-CNNs in increasing the performance of deep learning based imaging applications with far fewer parameters than traditional CNNs.